What is vitiligo?

 How do dermatologists treat vitiligo?

-If you have vitiligo and want to treat it, you should discuss treatment options with a dermatologist.
+If you want to treat vitiligo, you should discuss treatment options with a dermatologist, like Drs.
+Del Campo at Chicago Skin Clinic.
 There are many treatment options.
 The goal of most treatments is to restore lost skin color.